Back to Faculty Directory

 Acoustics

-Dr. Mark F. Hamilton earned his B.S. in Electrical Engineering at Columbia University, and his M.S. and Ph.D. in Acoustics at The Pennsylvania State University.
-He has served on the faculty of the Department of Mechanical Engineering since 1985, and he is a member of the Graduate Studies Committee in the department of Electrical and Computer Engineering.
-He is also Research Professor at Applied Research Laboratories, which is the largest organized research unit at the University, and its core technical area is acoustics.
+Dr. Hamilton received his B.S. in Electrical Engineering from Columbia University, his M.S. and Ph.D. in Acoustics from Penn State, followed by a postdoctoral year in the Department of Mathematics at University of Bergen in Norway.
+He became a faculty member in the Walker Department of Mechanical Engineering in 1985.
+He is also Research Professor at Applied Research Laboratories, which is the largest organized research unit at UT, and its core technical area is acoustics.

-Dr. Hamilton is actively involved in the Acoustical Society of America.
-He has served for over two decades as Associate Editor for the Journal of the ASA covering the fields of physical and nonlinear acoustics.
-He was elected to three terms as an officer of the ASA, first as a member of Executive Council, then as Vice President, and finally as President.
-He served for six years on the Governing Board of the American Institute of Physics.
-Currently he is General Secretary of the International Organizing Committee for the International Symposia on Nonlinear Acoustics.
-Most recently he was elected President of the International Commission for Acoustics, a kind of United Nations for more than 50 acoustical societies around the world.
+His home professional society is the Acoustical Society of America, for which he served as Vice President and President, and he continues to serve as Associate Editor in the areas of physical and nonlinear acoustics.
+He served on the Governing Board of the American Institute of Physics for six years, he has served as Secretary General for the International Symposia on Nonlinear Acoustics since 2005, and he recently completed a three-year term as President of the International Commission for Acoustics, which functions as a United Nations for more than 50 acoustical societies around the world.

 Most Recent Publications